AM-RADIO: Agglomerative Vision Foundation Model -- Reduce All Domains Into One: Knowledge Agglomeration

 \subsection{Loss Formulation}

-Because we don't have (broadly applicable) ground truth data for each teacher for each image, we instead opt to match the features coming from each teacher's vision encoder.
+Because we don't have ground truth data for each teacher for each image, we instead opt to match the features coming from each teacher's vision encoder.
 In particular, we distinguish between the summary feature vector and the spatial feature vectors for each teacher.
-Because all of our teachers use the ViT architecture, the spatial features are the feature vectors for each input patch coming from the final layer of the model.
 The summary feature is computed differently based on the model.
-For CLIP (we use OpenCLIP \cite{ilharco2021openclip}) and DINOv2, we use the ``class token'' as the summary feature vector, and for SAM we use the average over the spatial features.
+For CLIP and DINOv2, we use the ``class token'' as the summary feature vector, and we don't match a summary for SAM.

 Let $f\left(x|\Theta_0^{}\right)$ be the student vision encoder with parameters $\Theta_0$, and $y_i^{s}=h_i^{(s)}(x'|\Theta_i^{(s)})$ be the learned student head matching teacher summary features $z_i^{(s)}=t_i^{(s)}\left(x|\Phi_i\right)$ with student adaptor parameters $\Theta_i^{(s)}$ and teacher parameters $\Phi_i$.